hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

 title: Segmentation Model-Part II - How to handle Imbalanced Data in Segmentation Problem
 ---

 In the last post, we discussed how to train a segmentation model in Tensorflow.
-This part will cover how to balance datasets in training a segmentation model in Tensorflow.
+This post will cover how to balance datasets in training a segmentation model in Tensorflow.
 We can use the same technique to deal with the imbalanced data in a Classification problem.
 Let us recall our segmentation problem.

 ## 1. Problem Description and Dataset